ChristianSteger/HORAYZON/README.md

 # Usage
 The usage of the packages is best illustrated by means of three examples, which cover the most common application cases:
-- *examples/NASADEM_Alps.py*: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from NASADEM (~30 m) for a ~30x30 km region in the European Alps.
-Output from this script is shown in the below 'Example output'.
+- **examples/NASADEM_Alps.py**: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from NASADEM (~30 m) for a ~30x30 km region in the European Alps.
+Output from this script is shown below.
-- *examples/NASADEM_HIMI.py*: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from NASADEM (~30 m) for a ~100x100 km region centred at Heard Island and McDonald Islands.
+- **examples/NASADEM_HIMI.py**: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from NASADEM (~30 m) for a ~100x100 km region centred at Heard Island and McDonald Islands.
 DEM grid cells, which are at least 20 km apart from land, are masked to speed-up the horizon computation.
-- *examples/SwissALTI3D_Alps.py*:
+- **examples/SwissALTI3D_Alps.py***: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from swissALTI3D (~2 m) for an a 3x3 km region in the European Alps.
+The outer DEM domain is simplified and represented by a triangulated irregular network (TIN) to reduce the large memory footprint of the DEM data.

 # Example output